Yury Shutov: Accusing Putin after election to city parliament

-Abduction from the court room
+Second arrest and abduction from the court room

-On February 16, 1999, Shutov was stripped of parliamentary immunity and arrested on charges of murdering prominent Russian politicians Mikhail Manevich and Galina Starovoitova.
+On February 16, 1999, Shutov was stripped of parliamentary immunity and arrested on fabricated charges of murdering prominent Russian politicians Mikhail Manevich and Galina Starovoitova.
 Court found these charges to be unproven and politically motivated, and he was freed directly in the courtroom on November 16.
 Several minutes later, masked OMON soldiers who arrived from Moscow, burst to the court room, took Shutov to an office in the same building, and severely beat him.
 He lost an eye and half of his hearing as a result.

 Conviction

 Although the Russian Supreme Court ruled that detention of Shutov was illegal and he was reelected to the Saint Petersburg Legislative Assembly (a city parliament) in 2002, he was shuttled during 7 years between different prisons, and finally sentenced to life imprisonment on February 16, 2006, for organizing murders of businessmen (the charges of murdering Starovoitova were dropped).